-Once upon a time they were commoditising their own industry, now grocery giants Coles and Woolworths are moving towards more meaningful differentiation by delivering genuine experiences for Aussie customers.
+Once upon a time they were commoditising their own industry, now grocery giants Coles and Woolworths are moving towards more meaningful differentiation by delivering genuine customer experiences for Aussie customers.

 But is there potential for an experience brand to rise through the grocery ranks?

 From the outside, it's interesting to contrast the experience-driven elements of each brand which are forever cemented as Australian household names.

 Focusing on Coles, we can see that they place a major experiential focus on families, creating ‘time well spent’ (a vital consideration in CX) for non-buyers, such as children.
 Coles encourage more time spent in-store, whereas Woolworths appeals to the more ‘efficient’ shopper.

 Then on the flipside, you have Woolworths whose convenience style metro supermarkets often feel more like activations than actual supermarkets.
 Although Coles doesn't necessarily focus on efficiency, you could argue that time may be better spent if you're a young family.